LuigiBernardi/GetCleanData_assignement/README.md

 I labelled `my_data` variables according to features.txt file transforming names to make them a more readable.

 ### Step 5: creating a second and independent tidy data set with the average of each variable for each activity and each subject
 I finally created a second data set called `my_tidy_data.txt` (you can find it in `data` directory).
-According to [Hadley Wickham's paper on tidy data](http://vita.had.co.nz/papers/tidy-data.pdf) a data set is tidy when:
+According to [Hadley Wickham's paper on tidy data](http://vita.had.co.nz/papers/tidy-data.pdf), a data set is tidy when:

 1. each variable forms a column,
 2. each observation forms a row,
 3. each type of observational unit forms a table.

+For the creation of required data set the first two statements are relevant.
+I decided to consider each mean and standard deviation computed con signals as a variable and so i didn't stack data producing a wide data set and not a long one.
+I just summarized all 66 measured variables computing mean for each group defined by intersection of subject and activity.
+My tidy data set has 68 variables (for details see `CodeBook.md`):

+* subject with id of subjects as values,
+* activity with activity as values,
+* 66 variables extracted in step 2 with their average for each subject and each activity as values.

+My tidy data set has 180 observations.
+Each observational unit is defined by the 180 possible combinations of 30 subject and 5 activities, and contains values of 68 variables described above.